QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 :::{margin}
 Current `Stata` support is for moving `raw data` to the python context.
 It is left to the user to push that raw data into some other object such as `pd.DataFrame` or `pd.Series`.

 I hope support for `pd.DataFrame` will be coming in a future release.
 :::

-**pd.DataFrame and pd.Series:**
+#### pd.DataFrame and pd.Series:

 The discussion so far has focused on fetching `raw data` out of `stata` and copying it to the `python` environment.
-But in many applications we are unlikely to want to use the raw data directly and you will want to be comfortable with setting up pandas `DataFrame` and `Series` objects such as:
+But in many applications we are likely to want higher productivity objects such as pandas `DataFrame` and `Series`.

+Let's try

 ```stata
 python